From Clicks to Sales: How Auto Leads Move Through the Digital Car Sales Funnel

 Don’t just describe it to them.
 To get your whole team on the same page, show them how clicks become sales.

 See How Auto Marketing Puts Bodies on the Lot

 It’s vital to map out your online car sales funnel so that everyone on your staff can talk strategy together.

 Take this infographic for example:

-That means that nearly 80% of the auto buyer’s journey is taking place on smartphones, tablets, and computers!
+That means that almost 90% of the auto buyer’s journey is taking place on smartphones, tablets, and computers!

 If you’ve got a GM who’s still focused on television or print buys, sit them down with this graphic, and get them up to date.